Monsoon brings high hope, delivers little rain in Southwest

 Usually it means rain that can cool down scorching cities like Phoenix and Las Vegas, water crops in low-lying areas and reduce the risk of wildfire.
 It also can be disappointing.

-Several communities in northern Arizona, including Flagstaff and Phantom Ranch at the bottom of the Grand Canyon, had the driest monsoon seasons on record.
+Some communities in northern Arizona, including Flagstaff and Phantom Ranch at the bottom of the Grand Canyon, had the driest monsoon seasons on record.
 Phoenix’s season was the fifth driest recorded.
 St. George in southern Utah received just traces of rain and most of the Four Corners region didn’t fare much better.

 “We were all excited that Utah was completely drought-free for a time and now the Four Corners area and the Arizona border area are now back in,” said Steve Rogowski, a meteorologist in the National Weather Service’s Salt Lake City office.